Image of the article about autolyse on Biancolievito

 FINAL DOUGH

 Once ready, you can add all the other ingredients to the dough in their order and finish the recipe.
-You will definitely notice that you will finish the dough quickly, starting already with developed gluten.
+You will notice that you will spend the dough quickly, starting with developed gluten.

 WHEN TO AUTOLYSE THE DOUGH